viert/enquire/README.md

 ### Goal

-**Enquire** is a pet-project with no ambitions.
-However, a bit of a history my shed some light on the project goals.
+**Enquire** is a pet project with no ambitions.
+However, a bit of history might shed some light on the project goals.

-> _It was a cold April morning and the dew on the grass was frozen like tiny piece of glass._
+> _It was a cold April morning and the dew on the grass was frozen like a tiny piece of glass._
 >
 > _Eric Cartman_